 Relational Regulation teaches individuals to focus on what is happening in the present inside themselves with another present.
 When a maladaptive behavior of thought pattern arises, most people don’t realize the intelligence in these behaviors & beliefs.
 Acknowleging one’s brilliance in coping with unusually overwhelming situations leads people towards more compassionate exchanges with self.
 It breaks through emotional and cognitive blockages by using exercises to balance and integrate all our senses – visual, auditory, movement, breath & the presence of another.

 Internal Family Systems Therapy

 The Internal Family Systems Model (IFS) is an integrative approach to individual psychotherapy developed by Richard C. Schwartz & others.
 It combines systems thinking with the view that consciousness is composed of various "parts" or subpersonalities, each with its own perspective, interests, memories, and viewpoint.
 A core tenet of IFS is that every part has a positive intent for the person, even if its actions or effects are counterproductive or cause dysfunction.
-This means that there is never any reason to fight with, coerce, or try to eliminate a part; the IFS method promotes internal connection and harmony.
+This means that there is never any reason to completely resist, coerce, or try to eliminate a part; the IFS method promotes internal connection and harmony.

 Re-Sourcing from Source

 The best description of spirituality came from my grad school instructor.
 He said it simply is connection.
 We could take that further & describe it as connection to a source of energy or relation that is bigger than our individual selves.

 For example: Nature, Sky, Universe, Love, Compassion, Integrity, Spirit, God, Creation, music to name just a few.
 Re-sourcing helps individuals connect to their version/experience of Source in creative & grounding ways.

 Conflict & Diversity as tools